ringo/ringojs/README.txt

        the RingoJS home directory.

 RingoJS provides several ways to access and set the module path.
-The simplest is to set the HELMA_MODULE_PATH environment variable, separating multiple entries with ':' or whatever character is used to separate PATH entries on your
+The simplest is to set the RINGO_MODULE_PATH environment variable, separating multiple entries with ':' or whatever character is used to separate PATH entries on your
 system:

-     export HELMA_MODULE_PATH=../foo/lib:../my/lib
+     export RINGO_MODULE_PATH=../foo/lib:../my/lib

-Alternatively, you can define the module path using the helma.modulepath Java system property, and you can add entries to the module path using the addRepository() method in the helma/system module.
+Alternatively, you can define the module path using the ringo.modulepath Java system property, and you can add entries to the module path using the addRepository() method in the helma/system module.